Brendan’s FundCreative Direction // Art + Design / Brand

 For over two decades I've been stewarding creative for this grassroots pediatric cancer benefit.
-What began as creating a surf event poster turned into countless designs and collaborations yielding merchandise of all kinds.
-Our collective efforts have helped raise awareness and over 3 million dollars to date.
+What began as creating a surf event poster, turned into countless designs, collaborations, and merchandise.
+Our collective efforts have helped raise awareness and over $3M to date.

 President's Volunteer Service AwardIn 2015 I received recognition from the White House for my contributions.

-Special thanks to all of the musicians, artists, designers, and photographers who donated both their time and talents: Scott Soens, Seth Stafford, Mike and Steve Ternosky, Shepard Fairey, Robyn Alley, Matt Heck, Clyde Crossan, Chuck Treece, Bryan Lathrop, and Eric Pieper.
+Special thanks to the musicians, artists, designers, and photographers who donated both their time and talents: Scott Soens, Chuck Treece, Jesse Gray, Bryan Lathrop, Mike and Steve Ternosky, Shepard Fairey, Seth Stafford, Matt Heck, Robyn Alley, Clyde Crossan, and Eric Pieper.

 A series of music compilations were created to sell at the events and online.
-The compilations extended revenue beyond the events and took the fund's message to a whole new global audience.
-They featured a mix of genres and artists who were enlisted to help make it special with unreleased tracks.
+The compilations extended revenue beyond the annual events and carried the fund's message to a new global audience.
+They featured a mix of genres and enlisted artists to make it special.

-Enlisted Artists: Jack Johnson, Ben Harper, G. Love, Slightly Stoopid, Bad Brains, Tristan Prettyman, Princes of Babylon, Chuck Treece (McRad), The White Buffalo, Dave Quicks, and Don McCloskey.
+Enlisted Artists: Jack Johnson, Ben Harper, G. Love, Slightly Stoopid, Bad Brains, Tristan Prettyman, Princes of Babylon, Chuck Treece (McRad), Chino Moreno (Deftones), The White Buffalo, Dave Quicks, and Don McCloskey.

 Family Vol. 1